synw/django-vitevue/README.md

 Put a `{% block vues %}` in your base template

-Routing: make a `routes.js` file into your templates folder and fill it with page.js routes if needed: ex:
+Routing: make a `routes.js` file into your module template folder and fill it with page.js routes if needed: ex:

    ```javasccript
 page('/someurl/', function(ctx, next) { app.doSomething() } );